MaarLop/CarFactory/README.md

 This API provides functionalities for managing sales of cars through a distribution network.
 It utilizes a MediatR-based architecture for handling requests and responses.

+In this beta version it is implemented with a memory database.

 **Features:**

 * Create a Sale: Create a new sale record for a car associated with a distribution center.